 Reading Time: 3 minutes

 Have you ever asked yourself how we go about cleaning your ducts?
 If the answer is yes, you’re in luck.
-At Art Plumbing, AC & Electric we want you to be as informed about your home and AC system as possible, which is why we want you to exactly how we clean your ducts and what the duct cleaning process entails.
+At Art Plumbing, Air Conditioning & Electric we want you to be as informed about your home and AC system as possible, which is why we want you to exactly how we clean your ducts and what the duct cleaning process entails.

 First Things First: When Should You Get Your Ducts Cleaned?